Once Upon A Time - "The Gay 90s" in Fryeburg, Maine

 O. R. Cummings Collection 2009_2_18_25

 The operation began in 1889, with cars running during the summer season only.
 Only one car, drawn by one horse, was used at a time and the driver doubled as the conductor.
 For these duties, he was paid the princely sum of $25 per annum.
-It cost more to take care of the horse!
+The cost was more than that to take care of the horse!

 Around 1892, Martha's Grove was acquired by the Chautauqua Association as a site for its annual summer meeting.
 This meant a little more revenue for the horse railroad and the company started to spend some money to straighten the track and replace the old wooden stringers with ties.
 Eventually, the greater part of the line was rebuilt with heavier rail and new ties, and some new cars were purchased.